Website Form Analytics

 Example 2: eToro is the world’s leading social trading and investing platform allowing individuals to invest in stocks, currencies, indices, commodities, and much more.

 One of the best ways to get people to sign-up for your services is by providing them with the ease to do so.
 And, eToro understands this quite well.
-The online trading and investment platform gives you the leverage to complete its Sign-Up form by integrating it with a social media platform such as Facebook, Google Plus, or Linkedin.
-This not only helps fast track the process but also increases the chances of conversions manifold.
+The online trading and investment platform gives you the leverage to complete its sign-up form by integrating it with a social media platform such as Facebook, Google Plus, or Linkedin.
+This increases the chances of conversions manifold as social logins fast track the entire account creation process.

 Here are some examples of good, easy-to-fill checkout forms: